Close Modal

 About

-Delicious recipes for mindful living from the internationally renowned retreat center Plum Village in France
+Over 100 delicious, lusciously photographed vegan recipes for mindful living from the internationally renowned retreat center Plum Village in France

-Offering a unique blend of mindfulness and culinary creativity, inspired by the teachings of Thich Nhat Hanh and the serene lifestyle of Plum Village, this is a must-have for those who seek harmony in both food and life.
+Offering a unique blend of mindfulness and culinary creativity inspired by the teachings of Thich Nhat Hanh and the serene lifestyle of Plum Village, this is a must-have for those who seek harmony in both food and life.

-With more than a hundred recipes, The Plum Village Cookbook gives aspiring mindful chefs all they need to recreate the mouthwatering, nourishing dishes from the famed French retreat center, where 40,000 people go annually to learn how to meditate and live in harmony with nature.
-Reflecting the rich cultural diversity of this international tradition, the collection spans favorites of vegan Vietnamese cooking and plant-based traditions from France and other countries in Europe and Asia.
-From wholesome breakfasts to main meals bursting with veggies, the recipes in the book are easy to prepare and perfect for busy people wishing to slow down and savor their food mindfully.
+The Plum Village Cookbook gives aspiring mindful chefs all they need to recreate the mouthwatering, nourishing dishes from the famed French retreat center, where 40,000 people go annually to learn how to meditate and live mindfully.
+Beginning with wholesome breakfasts and presenting all the highlights of a retreat day, the collection spans:

 Author